IPL-UV/IPL-UV.github.io/content/people/alumni/gonzalo_garcia.md

   website: 'http://www.uv.es/gonmagar/'
 ---

-My research focuses on methane detection from multispectral and hyperspectral imagery.
-Previously, I researched machine learning for tasks like super-resolution, domain adaptation, change detection, cloud detection, and flood segmentation.
+When I was at ISP, my research focused on methane detection from multispectral and hyperspectral imagery.
+Previously, I researched machine learning for tasks such as super-resolution, domain adaptation, change detection, cloud detection, and flood segmentation.